Shilajit: “The Destroyer of Weakness”

 Unlike our competitors, we aren’t here to sell you placebos, snakeoil, and fluff.
 We use PrimaVie® not only because it’s pure, but because it’s proven.

-Take the 90 day CHOQ™ Daily challenge.
-With our PrimaVie®-rich formula, there’s no peak you can’t reach.
+Take the 90 day CHOQ™ Challenge.
+With our premium USDA Organic Shilajit, there’s no peak you can’t reach.
 Remember: before you walk the walk, you gotta CHOQ™ the CHOQ™.

 Don’t miss out.
 Subscribe to SAVE BIG on CHOQ Organic Shilajit with our special PRE-LAUNCH subscription bonus offer.
 Supplies are limited.